Glucosamine

 What is the recommended dosage of Glucosamine?

-The clinically studied dose for Glucosamine is 1,500 mg/day glucosamine sulfate (most studied form); split into 3×500 mg doses or once daily; 8–12 weeks for joint effects.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1,500 mg/day glucosamine sulfate (most studied form); split into 3×500 mg doses or once daily; 8–12 weeks for joint effects Always follow the product label and check with a healthcare provider for personal advice.